terricain/aioboto3/README.rst

 - Resource object properties are normally autoloaded, now they are all co-routines and the metadata they come from will be loaded on first await and then cached thereafter.

-Amazon S3 Client-Size Encryption
+Amazon S3 Client-Side Encryption
 --------------------------------

-Boto3 doesn't support AWS Client-Side encryption so until they do I've added basic support for it.
+Boto3 doesn't support AWS client-side encryption so until they do I've added basic support for it.
 Docs here CSE_

 CSE requires the python ``cryptography`` library so if you do ``pip install aioboto3[s3cse]`` that'll also include cryptography.

-This library currently supports Client-side encryption using KMS-Managed master keys performing envelope encryption using either AES/CBC/PKCS5Padding or preferably AES/GCM/NoPadding.
+This library currently supports client-side encryption using KMS-Managed master keys performing envelope encryption using either AES/CBC/PKCS5Padding or preferably AES/GCM/NoPadding.
 The files generated are compatible with the Java Encryption SDK so I will assume they are compatible with the Ruby, PHP, Go and C++ libraries as well.